 Giammarino studied fine art in college.
 She discovered the book “Hawthorne on Painting” and found her home at the Cape Cod School of Art in Provincetown, MA.
 While she is influenced by the impressionist palette, her work is less idealized and more contemporary by design.
 Her plein air paintings reflect her passion and devotion to capturing the exquisite drama of nature’s fleeting moods.

 Giammarino continues to paint plein air and carries on the tradition by teaching painting classes on Cape Cod, in Vermont and on trips to Italy.
-She is represented by the Julie Heller Gallery in Provincetown and the Elizabeth Rowley Gallery in Orleans.
+She is represented at Four Eleven Gallery in Provincetown and DaVallia in Chester, Vermont.
 She has had many solo exhibitions.
 Her work can be found in many private collections in the US and Europe.